bigearth/bitblog/_posts/2018-04-01-complete-transaction-setup.md

 ## Console

-BITBOX ships w/ a custom NodeJS repl that has entire BITBOX API built in.
+BITBOX ships w/ a custom NodeJS repl that has the entire BITBOX API built in.
 To use it run the following:

 ```
 bitbox console --environment production